Coronavirus_9

 Facebooktwittergoogle_plusredditpinterestlinkedinmail

 Bianca Fersini Mastelloni is Chairman and CEO of Polytems HIR.
-She is a seasoned consultant in Corporate Communication with extensive experience for over 30 years.
+She is a seasoned consultant in Corporate Communication with extensive experience for over 35 years.
 Since 1999 she is active in Investor Relations and Financial Communication for companies listed on the major financial markets.
 Bianca provides strategic IR, corporate access in Italy, Europe, USA, investor’s market intelligence, profiling investors, critical communication and reputation.
 A scholar of issues pertaining to Communications and Investor Relations.
 Bianca studied at SUNY – State University of New York, Buffalo and at Boston University, Boston, and she works as lecturer with some Italian University.
 Bianca is author of the book Investor Relations ed Etica , Efficacia e Vantaggi Competitivi - edited from Guerini e Associati - as of as several articles about Investor Relations and financial communication.
+Bianca has been selected as the most influential CEO 2023 in Italy for Investor Relations and Financial Communications by CEO Monthly, the international publisher of AI Global Media.